 An American in Paris

 An American in Paris is a jazz-influenced symphonic poem (or tone poem) for orchestra by American composer George Gershwin first performed in 1928.
 It was inspired by the time that Gershwin had spent in Paris and evokes the sights and energy of the French capital during the Années folles.
 Gershwin scored the piece for the standard instruments of the symphony orchestra plus celesta, saxophones, and automobile horns.
 He brought back four Parisian taxi horns for the New York premiere of the composition, which took place on December 13, 1928, in Carnegie Hall, with Walter Damrosch conducting the New York Philharmonic.
 It was Damrosch who had commissioned Gershwin to write his Concerto in F following the earlier success of Rhapsody in Blue (1924).
 He completed the orchestration on November 18, less than four weeks before the work's premiere.
 He collaborated on the original program notes with critic and composer Deems Taylor.
+On January 1, 2025, An American in Paris enters the public domain.

 This article uses material from the Wikipedia article "An American in Paris", which is released under the Creative Commons Attribution-Share-Alike License 3.0.